JKC-Codes/jkc-codes.github.io/site/Markup/posts/Using SASS With Eleventy.md

 "scripts": {
 	"watch:eleventy": "npx @11ty/eleventy --serve",
 	"watch:sass": "npx sass sass:_site/css --watch",
-	"start": "npm run watch:eleventy && watch:sass"
+	"start": "npm run watch:eleventy & npm run watch:sass"
 },
 ```

 And then run `npm start` in your terminal whenever you open your project.

-If you're using Windows and/or Powershell, the start script's `&&` syntax may not work so I recommend using [npm-run-all](https://www.npmjs.com/package/npm-run-all) or [concurrently](https://www.npmjs.com/package/concurrently) to run the two scripts at the same time instead.
+If you're using Windows and/or Powershell, the start script's `&` syntax won't work so I recommend using [npm-run-all](https://www.npmjs.com/package/npm-run-all) or [concurrently](https://www.npmjs.com/package/concurrently) to run the two scripts at the same time instead.

 ### Advantages